kdtorres/kdtorres/README.md

 - 👋 Hi, I’m @kimdavetorres
 - 👀 I’m interested in making a web mini projects
-- 🌱 I’m currently learning more on PHP core, app development :>
+- 🌱 I’m currently learning more on PHP core and app development :>
 - 💞️ I’m open to collaborate on anything :>
 - 📫 How to reach me: kimdextm@gmail.com | www.linkedin.com/in/kimdavetorres